FIAT CHRYSLER’S FAULTY

 9-SPEED TRANSMISSIONS

-Fiat Chrysler released a new 9-speed transmission in 2013 that had the fuel efficiency of a manual transmission and the easy use of an automatic one.
+In 2013, Fiat Chrysler released a 9-speed transmission that was supposed to have the fuel efficiency of a manual transmission and the easy use of an automatic one.
 However, Fiat Chrysler transmission problems caused its release to be pushed back repeatedly.
-Several Chrysler Pacifica class action lawsuit claims insist that Fiat Chrysler rushed the transmission to market.
-This despite Chrysler knowing that the transmission could not live up to the promises the automaker made.
+Several Chrysler lawsuits claim that Fiat Chrysler rushed the transmission to market despite knowing that the transmission could not live up to the promises the automaker made.

 THINK YOU HAVE A LEMON?